Connecting Perl on UNIX or Linux to Microsoft SQL Server

 }

-A much more efficient method is to use a parameterized insert.
-Here, parameters are using in place of the column data.
+A much more efficient method is to use a parameterised insert.
+Here, parameters are used in place of the column data.
 Instead of the SQL shown above, we would use:

 insert into perf values (?,?,?,?,?)